-INR is a bureau of the Department of State and a member of the Intelligence Community (IC).
+INR is a bureau of the Department of State and a member of the (IC).
 The Bureau of Intelligence and Research’s (INR) primary mission is to harness intelligence to serve U.S. diplomacy.
 Secretary of State George Marshall established INR in 1947.
 INR is a direct descendant of the Office of Strategic Services Research Department and the oldest civilian intelligence element in the U.S. Government.
-Ellen E. McCarthy is INR’s Assistant Secretary.
+INR is lead by the Assistant Secretary of State for the Bureau of Intelligence and Research.

 Drawing on all-source intelligence, INR provides value-added independent analysis of events to U.S. State Department policymakers; ensures that intelligence activities support foreign policy and national security purposes; and serves as the focal point in the State Department for ensuring policy review of sensitive counterintelligence and law enforcement activities around the world.
 The bureau directs the Department’s program of intelligence analysis and research, conducts liaison with the Intelligence Community, and represents the Department on committees and in interagency intelligence groups.
 The Bureau of Intelligence and Research also analyzes geographical and international boundary issues.